ephes/podlove_test/Installation.md

 ## Podlove Publisher

+- If you don't change the permalink format, api endpoints wont work
 - If you only upload the beta, podlove and episode menu items are missing
-- Episodes are only savable after podcast settings have been completed
-- After changing the upload location, clicking verify does not work, you have to change the slug - this is probably a bug in podlove
+- After changing the upload location, clicking verify does not work (although it shows the correct url and duration is set automatically), you have to change the slug - this is probably a bug in podlove, ah verify_all works, too
 - Still haven't found the api :(

 # Cleanup